cado-security/product-help/docs/cado-response/guides/updating.md

 You can view version information and trigger updates by clicking **Updates** from the **Settings** menu.

-The default update mechanism requires the ability to have an outgoing connection to our secure update server hosted on bitbucket.org.
-Alternatively, for AWS, you can specify an AMI ID within the same region the Cado Response platform is deployed, and update via that custom AMI.
+For AWS, the default update mechanism requires the ability for the Cado Response instance to connect outbound to an AMI in the same region in which Cado Response is deployed.
+For Azure, the default update mechanism requires the ability to connect outbound to a VHD URL.

+Alternatively, you can specify an AMI ID in AWS or a VHD URL in Azure using the Alternative Update Method.